 You must continue to pay your rate bill while your application is being assessed.
 If your application is successful LPS will refund the amount you have overpaid or credit the amount due to your account.

-From 1st October 2011 the same level of rates will be due on all domestic properties whether occupied or empty.
+The same level of rates will be due on all domestic properties whether occupied or empty.
 You can find more information on the Rating of Empty Homes, including possible exclusions in the following links: